wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

    <br /><br />

 Because the objective is to upload to YouTube, I don't need 5.2K/4K resolution, HDR, or super-accurate colors.
-Nor do I need waterproofing.
+Nor do I need waterproofing, geolocation tagging, fine audio.

 Low-light capability can be useful at parties.
 Image stabilization is helpful.